-Step Two: Within 7 business days (I reply once a week to these) you’ll get an audio file from me in your inbox where I share every thought that occurs to me on what’s strong about your niche, where it’s weak, and next steps you can take.
+Step Two: Within two weeks you’ll get an audio file from me in your inbox where I share every thought that occurs to me on what’s strong about your niche, where it’s weak, and next steps you can take.
 The audio’s have averaged around 4 minutes each so far.

 A Target Market Review Not Quite What You’re Looking For?

 If you are looking for more one on one time and attention to help you properly grapple with your niche then you might consider booking a Puttering Session with me where we can talk it out.

 If you are finally ready to roll up your sleeves and do the deep, deep dive and really handle this niching business, I recommend my Membership Program where you can dive into the Niching Spiral Home Study program content.